 In the case of real property registered in the cadastral register, if an entry in the cadastral register is not in accordance with the factual situation, such an entry shall be construed in favor of the person acquiring ownership from a transferor entitled to transfer ownership to the real property in question, based on an entry in the cadastral register.
 With regard to the previously existing entries in the cadastral register, the above rule of material publicity of the cadastral register, i.e., the good faith in the entries made in it, applies as of 1 January 2015.
-This rule, however, only applies in the case of acquiring real property against monetary consideration and only if the acquirer is in good faith is relevant at the time of filing the application to enter the acquirer as the new owner into the cadastral register.
+This rule, however, only applies in the case of acquiring real property against monetary consideration and only if the acquirer is in good faith concerning the transferor's entitlement to transfer the real property.
+The acquirer's good faith is relevant at the time of filing the application to enter the acquirer as the new owner into the cadastral register.